Patrick A. Costello / Attorney

-After law school, Mr. Costello clerked in the Court of Common Pleas of Pike County, Pennsylvania (2002-2003) and in the Delaware Superior Court in Wilmington, Delaware (2003-2004) for Judge Jan R. Jurden (now President Judge).
+After earning his juris doctorate, Patrick clerked in the Court of Common Pleas of Pike County (PA) and in the Delaware Superior Court for now President Judge Jan R. Jurden.

-- American Bar Association – member of Section of Litigation, Section of Dispute Resolution, and Forum on Construction Law; and
+- American Bar Association – former member, Section of Litigation, Section of Dispute Resolution, and Forum on Construction Law

 - November 2018 – Panel speaker for a webinar presentation to the Construction Management Association of America (CMAA) on the comparison of litigation, arbitration and mediation.

-- Selected by peers as one of the Top Lawyers for 2021 in Construction Law, as published by Delaware Today magazine.
+- Selected by peers as one of Delaware Today Magazine’s Top Lawyers in 2021 and 2022.
 Learn more about the selection process here.